 How to make your Mustang driving tour environment friendly ?

-Mustang stayed aloof from rest of the world until 1990es sustaining the medieval Tibet in the citadel of the Himalayas.
+Mustang stayed aloof from the rest of the world until 1990es sustaining the medieval Tibet in the citadel of the Himalayas.
 The first outsider to go and research about the Mustang kingdom was Michel Peissel who went there in 1960es and wrote the book ‘Mustang the lost Tibetan Kingdom’.

-With more tourists willing to go visit the place, Government of Nepal opened the area for trekking only in 1992.
-In the earlier days, trekking groups had to take government liaison officer along with them and get the expensive restricted area permit from the immigration.
+With more tourists willing to go visit the place, the Government of Nepal opened the area for trekking only in 1992.
+In the earlier days, trekking groups had to take a government liaison officer along with them and get the expensive restricted area permit from the immigration.
 The restriction limited the tourists sustaining its precious culture.

 Driving tour of Upper Mustang